Candida auris Infection

 What are the symptoms of Candida auris infection?

-Symptoms might not be noticeable because patients infected with C. auris are often already sick with another serious illness or condition.
-The symptoms of C. auris infection depend on the body part that is affected.
+Symptoms may go unnoticed.
+Patients with C. auris are often very sick in the hospital with another illness.
+The affected body part determines the symptoms of C. auris infection.
 For bloodstream infections, the most common symptoms are fever and chills.

 How soon after exposure do symptoms appear?